praveenraj2001/M1_ProjectGoal_Util/README.md

 ## Goal
 * Simple user interface
-* Improve accuracy of the result
+* Improved accuracy of the result

 ## Input
 * Choose which option needs to be selected for different operations